Written by Nellie Griffin

 Fall Detection Devices

 For elderly patients, slip-and-fall accidents can be incredibly dangerous.
 Fall detection devices alert designated individuals when a patient falls, which can improve response time for the patient and prevent serious injury.
+According to the CDC, falls are the leading cause of both fatal and nonfatal injuries among adults ages 65 and older, with over 14 million older adults reporting a fall each year — making this rehabilitation technology especially critical for aging populations.
 Thanks to recent technological advances, there are devices available that can help prevent future falls by analyzing patient data and alerting patients of imminent health emergencies that may result in a fall.

 2. Gamification in Physical Therapy

-Patients have used the Nintendo Wii's motion-sensor controls to play sports games, such as bowling.
+Motion-controlled gaming platforms have been used to play sports games, such as bowling.
 These games can be ideal for physical therapy because they require patients to make similar repeat movements, which can help with building muscle strength and improving motion control.

 Gamification has offered many benefits, such as: